sayanm-10/BootstrapTurner/README.md

 # BootstrapTurner
- A portfolio of theoretical products aimed at demonstrating the concepts of Bootstrap 4, SASS, Gulp
+ A portfolio of spaceships aimed at demonstrating the concepts of Bootstrap 4 (Grid, Cards, Modal etc.), SASS, Gulp

 ### To run